nilsmartel/Glass/README.md

 ---

+## TODO
+- Completly change positioning and stretching system.
+At the moment I'm solely focusing on the minimal window size it seems

 ## Creating a simple Window
 in order to create a simple Window one first needs to set up the UI using widgets